-- Car breakdown or accident: D&SDT-Headmaster must be contacted within one business day via phone, fax, or email, and a tow bill, police report, or other appropriate documentation must be submitted within three (3) business days of the exam date.
-If we do not receive proof within the 3-business-day time frame, you will have to pay as though you were a No-Show. - Weather or road condition-related issue: D&SDT-Headmaster must be contacted within one business day via phone, fax, or email, and a road report, weather report, or other appropriate documentation must be submitted within three (3) business days of the exam date.
-If we do not receive proof within the 3-business-day time frame, you will have to pay as though you were a No-Show.
+- Car breakdown or accident: D&SDT-Headmaster must be contacted within one business day via phone, fax, or email, and a tow bill, police report, or other appropriate documentation showing your name and the provider of service name must be submitted within three (3) business days of the exam date.
+If we do not receive proof within three business days, you will have to pay as though you were a no-show. - Weather or road condition-related issue: D&SDT-Headmaster must be contacted within one business day via phone, fax, or email, and a road report, weather report, or other appropriate documentation must be submitted within three (3) business days of the exam date.
+If we do not receive proof within three business days, you will have to pay as though you were a no-show.

-- Medical emergency or illness: D&SDT-Headmaster must be contacted within one business day via phone, fax, or email, and a doctor's note must be submitted within three (3) business days of the missed exam date.
-If we do not receive proof within the 3-business-day time frame, you will have to pay as though you were a No-Show. - For an at-home COVID test result, you will need to image (take a picture) the COVID-19 positive test result with your photo ID together within the same image (picture) and email it to minnesota@hdmaster.com. - Death in the family: D&SDT-Headmaster must be contacted within one business day via phone, fax, or email, and an obituary for immediate family must be submitted within seven (7) business days from a missed exam date.
-If we do not receive proof within the 7-business-day time frame, you will have to pay as though you were a No-Show.
-(Immediate family is parent, grand and great-grandparent, sibling, children, spouse, or significant other.) - Remotely proctored testing issues: D&SDT-Headmaster must be contacted within one business day via phone, fax, or email, and appropriate documentation must be submitted within three (3) business days of the exam date.
-If we do not receive proof within the 3-business-day time frame, you will have to pay as though you were a No-Show. - Internet outage or issue: Documentation from the Internet provider showing outage date and times. - Computer or cell phone issue: If the computer or cell phone fails to work for any reason, documentation from a computer repair technician/shop or other appropriate documentation.
+- Medical emergency or illness: D&SDT-Headmaster must be contacted within one business day via phone, fax, or email, and a provider's note showing your name and the provider of service name or on the provider's letterhead must be submitted within three (3) business days of the missed exam date.
+If we do not receive proof within three business days, you will have to pay as though you were a no-show. - Death in the family: D&SDT-Headmaster must be contacted via phone, fax, or email within one business day.
+An obituary or a letter on your behalf from the funeral home showing your name and the provider of service name for immediate family must be submitted within seven (7) business days from a missed exam date.
+If we do not receive proof within seven business days, you will have to pay as though you were a no-show.
+(The immediate family includes the parent, grand and great-grandparent, sibling, children, spouse, or significant other.) - Remotely proctored testing issues: D&SDT-Headmaster must be contacted within one business day via phone, fax, or email, and appropriate documentation showing your name and the provider of service name must be submitted within three (3) business days of the exam date.
+If we do not receive proof within three business days, you will have to pay as though you were a no-show. - Internet outage or issue: Documentation showing your name and the provider of service name from the Internet provider showing outage date and times. - Computer or cell phone issue: If the computer or cell phone fails to work, documentation showing your name and the provider of service name from a computer repair technician/shop or other appropriate documentation.